 Manipulative Bastard: Happens with almost Death Note-esque frequency.
-A particularly disturbing mention must be given to Chapter 49.
+A particularly disturbing mention must be given to Yuno in Chapter 49.
 Akise has stabbed Yuno and left her for dead and is trying to reach Yuki before he kills the Eighth and Hinata/Mao/Kosaka.
 Yuno, bleeding to death on the ground, calls Yuki and tells him that her diary told her that they were going to betray and kill him.
 Yuki, in the middle of a mental breakdown at the time, believes her and shoots Hinata.
-Yuno, on the other line, starts laughing, while a shot of her diary reveals that Yuki's friends weren't lying.
+Yuno, on the other line, starts laughing her butt off, while a shot of her diary reveals that Yuki's friends weren't lying.
 She didn't want them to have him.

 Not to mention Juno "the goddess of marrige" which according to the Master Wiki is pronounced "Yuno."
 Coincidence?

 The fact that Juno was the most possessively jealous yandere goddess helps a lot.
 Also, Yukiteru's own name is a corruption of "Jupiter".

 Heck, all the diary holders have names that associate them with some Roman god or goddess.